-If there is a positive result for a prescribed medication/s, a Castlebranch "Medical Review Officer" (MRO) will be in touch with the student and will ask for documentation of their prescription.
-Once the review is completed, the results will be reported as negative and the SOM will not have any information about your medication/s.
+If there is a positive result for a prescribed medication/s, a Castlebranch "Medical Review Officer" (MRO) will contact student to ask for documentation of their prescription.
+Once the review is completed, the results will be reported as negative and the UWSOM will not have any information about the student's medication/s.